1. BASIS OF PRESENTING NON-CONSOLIDATED FINANCIAL STATEMENTS

-The Company is subject to Japanese national and local income taxes which, in the aggregate, resulted in a normal effective statutory tax rates of approximately 41% in 2001 and 2000, and 47% in 1999.
+The Company is subject to Japanese national and local income taxes which, in the aggregate, resulted in a normal effective statutory tax rate of approximately 41% in 2002, 2001 and 2000.

-The tax effects of significant temporary differences which resulted in deferred tax assets at March 31, 2001 and 2000, are as follows:
+The tax effects of significant temporary differences which resulted in deferred tax assets at March 31, 2002, 2001 and 2000, were as follows: